Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 The history of Koscierzyna goes back to the end of the 13th century and is situated in what was once called West Prussia, in the Kaszuby district.

-I particularly liked the Market Square of Koscierzyna because it is composed by pastel-colored houses.
-Its benches invite to relax and observe the Polish daily grind.
+I particularly liked the Koscierzyna market Square, which is composed of pastel-colored houses.
+Its benches invite you to relax and observe the Polish daily grind.

 Koscierzyna is famous for its accordion music and nowadays it is a hub for furniture.

-However, my favorite place in Koscierzyna was the Stary Browar brewery where you can learn about the Pomeranian brewing tradition.
+However, my favorite place in Koscierzyna was the Stary Browar brewery, where you can learn about Pomeranian brewing traditions.

-The hops and malts come mostly from Polish plantations and they use water from their own intake.
+The hops and malts come mostly from Polish plantations, and the brewery uses water from its own intake.
 Feel free to ask for a beer tasting.

 There is a direct railway connection from Koscierzyna to Gdansk.
 This makes it one of the best cities near Gdansk for a day trip!